-Oftentimes the supply chain is perceived as a linear relationship among suppliers and customers.
+Oftentimes the supply chain is perceived as a linear relationship among suppliers and customers, but supplier management can be much more complicated.
 In reality, however, it is more like a web.
 Although there may be visibility into your tier 1 suppliers, visibility at tier 2 is often lacking.
 As you trace back and visibility decreases, you must identify which risks are most significant.
 Some risks may have a small potential impact on your company’s food safety, for instance, while the impact of others could be massive.
 Certain ingredients may only affect a few products, while others may affect many.

 Yet, identifying and assessing risks is only one piece of the puzzle.
 The next, equally important step is to identify who is responsible for controlling them.
 Each company approaches supply chain risk management differently, but there are many industry-wide similarities.

 For instance, many companies rely on audits to verify their suppliers have appropriate, preventive-based food safety practices in place.
 While some larger companies may have the means available to perform second-party audits, most rely on third-party audits.

 In some instances, you may rely on certificates of analysis (COAs) or your own testing programs.
 While these measures are dependable, in many cases, some fine-tuning may be required to ensure you’re taking the most compliant and effective approach possible.
 Lastly, an additional practice some companies use is monitoring their suppliers’ behavior.
 When vendors become less responsive, send materials that are just barely within specifications, or are missing deadlines, it could be time to reevaluate their status as an approved vendor.